takluyver/pynsist/doc/index.rst

 installers bundle Python itself, so you can distribute your application to people who don't have Python installed.

-At present, pynsist requires Python 3.3 or above.
+At present, pynsist requires Python 3.3 or above, or Python 2.7.

 Quickstart
 ----------